BrianPugh/tamp/docs/source/specification.rst

 .. image:: ../../assets/match-size-plot.png
    :alt: Match Size Plot

 For any given huffman coding schema, a equivalent coding can be obtained by inverting all the bits (reflecting the huffman tree).
 The single-bit, most common code ``0b0`` representing a pattern-size 2 is intentionally represented as ``0b0`` instead of ``0b1``.
-This makes the MSb of all other codes be 1, simplifing the decoding procedure because the number of bits read doesn't strictly have to be recorded.
+This makes the MSb of all other codes be 1, simplifying the decoding procedure because the number of bits read doesn't strictly have to be recorded.

 Flush Symbol
 ------------